-The practice of employees deploying tools and services without the knowledge or approval of IT management is known as Shadow IT.
-Gartner, a leading research and advisory company defines Shadow IT as "devices, software, and services outside the ownership or control of IT organizations."
+The practice of employees deploying tools and services without the knowledge or approval of IT management is what we refer to as Shadow IT.
+Gartner, a leading research and advisory company, defines Shadow IT as "devices, software, and services outside the ownership or control of IT organizations."
 At their recent Security & Risk Management Summit, Gartner predicted that by 2027, 75% of employees will acquire, modify, or create technology outside IT’s visibility – up from 41% in 2022.
 In essence, employees may unwittingly compromise security by using unauthorized technologies, particularly when these tools lack proper security measures or updates.
-When a security breach occurs, it can be a daunting task to identify the source and contain it, leaving IT or Security departments in the dark, unable to enforce cybersecurity controls or group policy when this occurs.
+When a security breach occurs, it can be a daunting task to identify the source and contain it, leaving IT or Security departments in the dark and unable to enforce cybersecurity controls or group policies, thereby putting the business at risk.

 Examples of Shadow IT include:

-- Personal email accounts being used to conduct business,
+- Personal email accounts being used for business purposes.

-- Third-party Software-as-a-Service (SaaS) applications outside the control of your IT department.
+- Third-party Software-as-a-Service (SaaS) applications outside IT's control.

-For the most part, employees use Shadow IT with good intentions.
-Staff may not realize the security review required for application approval and device selection.
-Without proper vetting of new technologies, shadow IT can create cybersecurity risks for the organization.
-One survey by Forbes Insight reported that more than 1 in 5 organizations have experienced a cyber event due to unsanctioned IT resources.
+In most cases, employees use Shadow IT with good intentions.
+They may not be aware of the security review process required for application approval and device selection.
+Without proper vetting of these new technologies, Shadow IT can inadvertently create cybersecurity risks for the organization.
+One survey by Forbes Insight reveals that more than one in five organizations have experienced a cyber event due to unsanctioned IT resources.
 These types of statistics highlight the crucial need for IT organizations to establish proactive processes for effectively managing their IT infrastructure.

-All organizations, particularly those in regulated industries, such as healthcare, legal, or finance, have certain types of information that must be protected.
-Information can’t be secured if employees are storing it in locations outside of the company's control.
-Similarly, IT departments won't know if customer data is at risk if they don't know where all the information lives.
+All organizations, especially those in regulated industries like healthcare, legal, or finance, must safeguard certain types of information.
+However, this information cannot be secured if employees store it outside of the company's controlled environments.
+The IT department won't know if customer data is at risk without visibility and control over its location, potentially exposing the organization to compliance issues.

-For information about reducing cybersecurity risks within your organization, connect with us at firstname.lastname@example.org or call 888.624.6737.
-Customers, please reach out to your Account Manager.
+If you'd like more information on reducing cybersecurity risks within your organization, feel free to connect with us at firstname.lastname@example.org or call 888.624.6737.
+For our valued clients, please reach out to your Account Manager.